nilsign/dabacog/README.md

             <field name="name" type="string"/>
         </class>

-2. Execute the DABACOG CLI command in the same path where the DXD is located
+2. Execute the Dabacog CLI command in the same path where the DXD is located

         $ dabacog run

-3. DABACOG generates the following
+3. Dabacog generates automatically

     - A graph as png showing all database tables including their relations.
 Per flags fields and all kind of attributes can be also displayed in the graph.